 So why don't you just have rules against nudes, slurs, and criminal activity?

 Easy, right?
 Effectively, that's what all platforms have: rules against nudes, slurs, and criminal activity.
 But what constitutes a nude?
 Is an artistic Boudoir shot considered a nude?
-And if not, why?
+If not, why?
 What constitutes a slur, and if it’s used as a catalyst for storytelling purposes, is it still offensive?
-And if not, why?
-What constitutes criminal activity, and if someone writes a first-person story detailing how they would go about murdering a real-life public figure, is that acceptable in the context of fiction?
+If not, why?
+What constitutes criminal activity, and if someone writes a first-person story detailing how they would go about murdering a real-life public figure, is that acceptable if it's categorized as fiction?

 As we welcome a larger and more genre-diverse group of storytellers to the Vocal platform, we are committed to continuing to update these guidelines to best support everyone who wants to create with us.

 You want consistency from us, but you also want transparency, and so do I. That's why I'm writing this story — to be transparent with you about who we are and how we operate.